Skip to main content

 Plan for Growth

 If your data is growing rapidly, consider upgrading your VPS plan to a larger storage allocation before your disk fills up.
-Contact support for upgrade options.
+Running at 90%+ capacity is a warning sign — give yourself breathing room.

 Regular Backups

 Even with ample storage, always maintain regular backups.
-Storage hardware can fail, and accidental deletions happen.
-Use the Backups tab to schedule automated backups.
+Storage hardware can fail and accidental deletions happen.
+Head over to the Backups tab to schedule automated backups of your primary drive.

 Storage capacity is determined by your VPS plan.
-To increase storage, you may need to upgrade to a higher plan.
+To increase storage, you may need to upgrade to a higher plan or request an additional storage volume.
 Contact FREAKHOSTING support for available upgrade options and pricing.

-When a disk reaches 100% capacity, services may stop working, log files cannot be written, and your operating system may become unstable.
-Monitor disk usage regularly and set up alerts for high disk usage.
+When a disk reaches 100% capacity, services will start failing.
+Databases crash, log files cannot be written, and your operating system may become unstable or unresponsive.
+Some services (like MySQL) will refuse to start entirely until space is freed.
+Monitor disk usage regularly and take action when usage exceeds 85%.

+Yes.
 Depending on your VPS plan and configuration, you may have one or more drives attached.
-The primary drive contains your operating system, while additional drives can be used for data storage.
-Additional drives may appear as separate entries in the Storage tab.
+The primary drive (Drive A) contains your operating system, while additional drives can be used for data storage.
+Each drive appears as its own card in the Storage tab with its own toggle switch and capacity display.

 Need Extra Help?